Regardless, you are legally required by the European GDPR and the Californian CCPA to have one available to your users

 This means that the GDPR not only regards all websites that are operating within the EU but also, all websites that are dealing with users from the EU.

-So, with its enforcement in May 2018, all sites but strictly local ones outside of the EU will be affected.
+So, since its enforcement in May 2018, all sites but strictly local ones outside of the EU are affected.

 In a PwC survey of American multinational organisations, 92 percent said GDPR compliance was a top priority, and 71 percent had already started preparations (in January 2017).
 These included privacy policies, IT security and discovery of all the data they currently had.